The Quest for Generalizable Motion Generation: Data, Model, and Evaluation: Method

 The fundamental challenge in motion generation lies in reconciling two competing objectives: achieving high motion quality and maintaining broad generalization capability.
 Traditional optical MoCap datasets provide precise motion dynamics but suffer from limited semantic diversity due to studio constraints.
 Conversely, video generation models trained on web-scale data demonstrate remarkable generalization across diverse actions but produce motions with reduced fidelity and amplitude accuracy.
 Our approach bridges this gap through a novel cross-modal fusion architecture that adaptively leverages the complementary strengths of both modalities.

 \textbf{Pipeline Overview.} As illustrated in Fig.~\ref{fig:pipeline}(a), \methodname\ processes textual descriptions through three parallel pathways to extract complementary representations.
 The text encoder produces semantic embeddings $z_{text}$ that capture linguistic structure and action semantics.
-Simultaneously, an offline video generation model processes the same text to produce videos, from which we extract motions using visual MoCap models~\citep{camerahmr}.
-These video-derived motions are encoded into video motion tokens $z_{video}$ through a lightweight projection network.
+During inference, an offline video generation model produces videos from the text, from which we extract reference motions using visual MoCap models~\citep{camerahmr}.
+These are encoded into video motion tokens $z_{video}$.
+During training, to bridge the domain gap and improve efficiency, we simulate $z_{video}$ by perturbing ground-truth motions with controlled noise patterns that mimic visual MoCap errors.
 Interestingly, we find that using intermediate ViGen features as $z_{video}$ leads to slow convergence and minimal performance gains.
 This may be attributed to the substantial modality gap between videos and motions that is difficult to bridge with current data scales.
 The noisy motion tokens $z_{motion}$, text embeddings $z_{text}$, and video motion tokens $z_{video}$ are then processed through a stack of specialized cross-modal fusion blocks.